-- The Council has appropriate managerial arrangements in place supported by staff recruitment and training to ensure these risks are effectively managed.

-- The Council has active Standards and Audit Committees which provide independent review of the Governance arrangements in the Council.

-- The Annual Governance Report sets out an evidence based structured assessment of the operation of the Council's governance arrangements.

-- 9 Staff morale /

-Sickness Levels

-adversely affected

-as a result of the

-pace of change,

-tightening financial

-circumstances or

-external

-circumstances.

-- Deterioration in services to the public and loss of productivity.

-- Loss of key staff / increased sickness levels.

-- Increased pressure on other members of staff.

-- · Loss of 'goodwill.'

-3,4 12 3,3 9 SAMT / Asst Director HR

-- The Council operates in line with the independent IIP standards and HR 'good practice' to help ensure current staff are well managed and motivated. - The staff has a range of communication mechanisms in place to ensure staff engagement with the Council's agenda. - The Council has reduced its emphasis of securing savings through vacancy management and seeks to bring in 'agency staff' etc as required. - While the Council cannot control external circumstances it has continued to work with staff to mitigate the impact of these on individual employees.
+· . Г T T environment.
+Mitigation • The Council has appropriate managerial arrangements in place supported by staff recruitment and training to ensure these risks are effectively managed.
+The Council has a in the Council. ctive Standards and Audit Committees wh nich provide independer nt review of the Gover nance arrangements The Annual Gove governance arrang rnance Report sets out an evidence l gements. pased structured asses ssment of the operat ion of the Council's 9 Staff morale / Sickness Levels adversely affected as a result of the pace of change, tightening financial circumstances or external circumstances.
+Deterioration in services to the public and loss of productivity.
+Loss of key staff / increased sickness levels.
+Increased pressure on other members of staff.
+Loss of 'goodwill.'
+3,4 12 3,3 9 SAMT / Asst Director HR The Council operates in line with the independent IIP standards and HR 'good practice' to help ensure current staff are well managed and motivated.
+The staff has a range of communication mechanisms in place to ensure staff engagement with the Council's agenda.
+The staff has a range of communication mechanisms in place to ensure staff engagement with the Council's agenda.
+The Council has reduced its emphasis of securing savings through vacancy management and seeks to bring in 'agency staff' etc as required.
+While the Council cannot control external circumstances it has continued to work with staff to mitigate the impact of these on individual employees.